 Sometimes separation is the only option for a couple.
 In many cases relationship counselling can still benefit couples by helping them to divorce amicably.
 When children are involved the opportunity to cease hostilities through counselling can help to lay a strong foundation for future co-parenting.

 On the cusp of ‘Divorce Day’ please consider that if you are experiencing relationship problems, divorce is not the only option.
 Speak to us and use the extensive knowledge and expertise of our counsellors to help your relationship.

-The Spark has been providing relationship and marriage counselling for 50 years.
+The Spark has been providing relationship and marriage counselling for over 55 years.
 Our team of BACP and COSCA accredited relationship counsellors are specialists in helping couples tackle marriage problems.

-To make an enquiry freephone our enquiries team on 0808 802 0050 or complete an enquiry form.
+To make an enquiry complete an enquiry form.